Irish Water Spaniel

 Are Irish Water Spaniels Good with Kids?
-Irish Water Spaniels get on swimmingly with kids they are raised with, though they are ideally matched with older kids who can hold their own when play gets boisterous.
+Irish Water Spaniels get on swimmingly with kids with whom they're raised, though they are ideally matched with older kids who can hold their own when play gets boisterous.

 Are Irish Water Spaniels Good with Other Pets?
-The IWS may live peacefully with dogs he is raised with from a young age, but he doesn't usually play nicely with dogs he doesn't know—steer wide of the dog park.
-With their strong prey drive, they aren't safe roomies for cats and small animals, such as rabbits, gerbils, and hamsters.
+The IWS may coexist peacefully around dogs with whom he's raised from an early age, but he doesn't usually play nicely with dogs he doesn't know—steer wide of the dog park.
+With their strong prey drive, Irish Water Spaniels aren't safe roomies for cats and small animals, such as rabbits, gerbils, and hamsters.

 Irish Water Spaniels keep a keen eye on their territory, but they aren't known as a highly protective breed.

 Are Irish Water Spaniels Good Guard Dogs?
 The watchful IWS will bark to alert the household to the approach of friends and strangers alike.
 Indeed, this breed doesn't bark often, so pay heed when he makes a ruckus.
-They aren't strong guard dogs, however, because they have a welcoming nature.
+He is not a strong guard dog, however, because of his welcoming nature.

 Indoor Irish Water Spaniels are people dogs and should live indoors with their families.
 They are not suited to apartment life because of their high exercise needs and energy levels.
-The RWS low-shedding coat doesn't leave much fur for you to clean, but you may need to hose them down after visiting the watering hole before going back inside.
+The IWS' low-shedding coat doesn't leave much fur for you to clean, but you may need to hose him down after visiting the watering hole before going back inside.